danieldavidson/SecureCodingDojo-Wiki/Deploying-with-Docker.md

 }
 ~~~~
 Explanations:
-> The "securityCodeReviewMaster" is a static training modules running directly from the Githuib repo
+> The "securityCodeReviewMaster" is a static training module running directly from the Github repo

 > The "secondDegreeBlackBelt" requires an AWS deployment with API gateway and Lambda which is not currently available as code.
 So you should disable it for now.